leslieDLcy/PyUncertainNumber/joss_paper/paper.md

 <!-- reiterate the significance of our developments  !!! -->

 It is evident that many computational tasks in engineering and physics rely on complex numerical methods in which the model functions are black boxes.
-This makes uncertainty arithmetic difficult to cope due to the code accessiability of models.
+This makes uncertainty arithmetic difficult to manage because the model code is inaccessible.
 By providing methods supporting generic black box models, `pyuncertainnumber` enables rigorous uncertainty analysis for real-world scenarios of mixed uncertainties and partial knowledge.
-This non-intrusive capability allows `pyuncertainnumber` to interface with multiple software environments to provide extensive compatibility with engineering applications, thereby its applicability across diverse computational workflows.
+This non-intrusive capability allows `pyuncertainnumber` to interface with multiple software environments, offering extensive compatibility with engineering applications and diverse computational workflows.
 <!-- We interface with many softwares.
 Significance: this provides compatability as interfacing with many engineering applications. boost its usage.